Respiratory Syncytial Virus (RSV)

 Who is affected by respiratory syncytial virus (RSV)?

-RSV can affect a person of any age, although it is most common in babies between 2 and 8 months old.
-Most babies have been infected at least once by the time they are 2 years old.
-Babies can also be reinfected with the virus.
+RSV can affect a person of any age, although it is most common in babies between 2 months and 8 months old.
+Most babies will get infected at least once by the time they are 2 years old.
+Babies can get the virus more than once.
 Recurrence throughout life is common.
-Babies born prematurely or with chronic lung disease are at increased risk of developing more severe illness.
+Babies born premature or with chronic lung disease have a higher risk of getting severe RSV.

 Why is respiratory syncytial virus (RSV) a concern?

-In babies born prematurely, or who have certain heart, lung, and neuromuscular diseases, infection with the virus can lead to severe respiratory illness and pneumonia, and may become life-threatening.
-RSV in infancy may be related to development of asthma later in childhood.
+In babies born premature, infection with RSV can lead to severe respiratory illness and pneumonia.
+The condition may become life-threatening.
+Babies with certain heart, lung and neuromuscular diseases are also at risk of severe illness.
+RSV in infancy may lead to development of asthma later in childhood.

 What are the symptoms of respiratory syncytial virus (RSV)?

 The early phase of RSV in infants and young children is often mild, somewhat like a cold.
-In children younger than 3, the disease may progress into the lower airways and cause coughing and wheezing.
-In some, the infection progresses to a severe respiratory disease requiring hospitalization to help the child breathe.
+In children under 3, the disease may move into the lower airways and cause coughing and wheezing.
+In some, the infection progresses to a severe respiratory disease.
+These children may need to go to the hospital to get help with breathing.

 The following are the most common symptoms of RSV.
-However, each baby may experience symptoms differently.
+Note, each baby may experience symptoms differently.
 Symptoms may include:

 • Runny nose